Further Revised; 7/25/14

 I recently was reading forum posts and noted a lady had read a lot of information and despite the plethora of good information, went with the bells and whistles of the AI Sol Blue over the facts of newer technology LED emitters in better kelvin temperatures for reef aquariums??

-This LED is essentially an older version 6500K planted freshwater light with good saltwater depth penetration of maybe 12″, combined with an excellent but older version XP-E blue CRee emitters that are good for aquarium applications under 20 inches but not for deeper tanks as many unaware reef keeper have used these LED fixtures for.
+This LED is essentially an older version 6500K planted freshwater light with good saltwater depth penetration of maybe 12″, combined with an excellent but older binned (non patented) version XP-E blue CRee emitters that are good for aquarium applications under 20 inches but not for deeper tanks as many unaware reef keeper have used these LED fixtures for.

-As well, do not let bells and whistles win out over facts in your important aquarium lighting decision.
+In my opinion, do not let bells and whistles win out over facts in your important aquarium lighting decision.

 *Aqua Illumination Vega;